 It’s a common misconception that locum tenens assignments are always located in rural areas where no one else wants to live.

 Opportunities are available in nearly every state, so you can explore the country while practicing your profession.
 If there’s a region that you’ve never experienced, it’s easy to add travel days to an assignment.
 From skiing in the Rockies to windsurfing off the coast of California, locum tenens work offers its providers endless adventure.

-In many cases, locums positions work pays more than an equivalent, full-time hospitalist position.
+In many cases, locum positions pay more than an equivalent, full-time hospitalist position.

 Locum tenens providers get paid by the hour regardless of how many patients are seen, whereas many hospitals pay full-time providers based on the number of patients seen.
 Come tax season, locum tenens providers also get an additional tax write-off for working as an independent contractor.

 If you’re finishing your residency and you’re not sure what’s in store for you next, locum tenens might be the answer.
-With the unique educational, professional, and personal opportunities that locums work has to offer, it makes it an extremely viable option for providers regardless of where they are in their career.
+The unique educational, professional, and personal opportunities that locums work has to offer, makes it an extremely viable option for providers regardless of where they are in their careers.